truemrwalker/wblwrld3/serverside/README.md

 If that's not the case for the default distribution of a specific platform, then the ```npm``` command should be installed separately.

-### 4. Setup the third-party service API keys (optional)
+### 4. Setup the third-party service API keys and other secrets (optional)

-The Webble World server uses some third party web services to:
+The Webble World server uses third party web services to:

-* Send emails to users that have forgotten and want to reset their password via the following service:
+1. Send emails to users that have forgotten and want to reset their password via an existing SMTP server
-  * Mailgun

-* Allow users to register and login to Webble World using any of the following personal accounts:
+2. Allow users to register and login to Webble World using any of the following personal accounts:
   * Twitter
   * google
   * Facebook